 - Motor Skills: Bicycle, scooter, footballs, spinning tops, yo-yos, workbench, plastic bats and balls, basketball, magnetic tiles, twister, trampoline, bouncing balls.

-- Games: Ludo, Snakes and Ladders, Dobble, Guess who, Othello, Connect four, Jenga, Balancing toys, Lego sets, Tangram, Rubik cube, Bowling games, fishing games, memory games, Playing cards etc.
+- Games: Ludo, Snakes and Ladders, Dobble, Guess who, Othello, Connect four, Jenga, Lego sets, Tangram, Rubik cube, Bowling games, fishing games, guessing games, STEM toys, Playing cards etc.

 The above recommendations try to cover all parts of your child’s development.
 All these games are safe, but parental supervision can never be eliminated.

 You do not need to buy every toy, game you see on the list or in the market.
 In fact, Research suggests that children benefit from fewer toys.

 So, choose according to what you think is right for your child’s interest and stage.

 Including open-ended toys, musical instruments and loose parts will add creativity and lasting experience (in terms of child engagement).

 Disclaimer: We have refrained from suggesting particular game names as we do not wish it to appear a sponsored post.
 However, if you need suggestions on a particular type, kindly drop a message in the comment section below.